Atoa CLI

 atoa reset --revoke --yes # additionally revoke server-side keys (best-effort)

-atoa reset is destructive — it removes every profile entry and clears
+atoa reset is destructive — it removes every profile and clears

-every keychain slot for this CLI.
+every stored credential for this CLI.
 Use --revoke only when you also want the

 server-side keys deactivated (e.g. when offboarding a shared device).